 How Can License Points Affect Insurance Rates in Georgia?

-If you’ve been convicted of a traffic violation one or more times, it’s a good idea to keep track of your license points and when they come off.
+If you have been convicted of a traffic violation one or more times, it’s a good idea to keep track of your license points and when they come off.
 Points stay on your driving record for two years from the date they were added.
 You can obtain a copy of your Driving History Report from the Georgia Department of Driver Services (DDS) online, in person, or by mail.

 Are License Points and Insurance Points the Same Thing?